zeper-eng/Learning/README.md

 ![update rule](https://latex.codecogs.com/svg.latex?B^{(t+1)}=B^{(t)}-\alpha\nabla_B\ell(B^{(t)}))

 Currently this was tested on the mpg dataset found in scipy and the iris dataset inside of sklearn.
-Theese are pretty standard classroom datasets I used throughout undergrad so I thought it fitting to use them as the basis for testing functionality before a couple real-use cases.
+These are pretty standard classroom datasets I used throughout undergrad so I thought it fitting to use them as the basis for testing functionality before a couple real-use cases.

 # Future directions